tmdavis2/pit_portal/README.md

 - **main-local (local development)**: Optimized for local installation and running with SQLite database and in-memory channel layers for WebSockets.
 - **main**: Configured for deployment on Fly.io with PostgreSQL database and Redis for channel layers.

-For local development, stay on this branch.
-For production deployment, switch to the Fly.io branch.
+For local development, stay on the main-local.
+For production deployment, switch to the main branch.

 ## Tech Stack